 Build vs buy a chicken coop

-A DIY 4×8 chicken coop costs $300–500 in materials and 20–30 hours of labor.
-A comparable prefab runs $600–1500 retail and 4 hours of assembly.
-Build wins on cost and customization; prefab wins on time and skill prerequisites.
-Below the $800 prefab tier, build quality drops sharply (undersized vent, thin plywood, weak fasteners) — that's where DIY wins decisively.
+The build path saves $300–1000 but costs you 20–30 weekend hours and assumes you can frame a square wall.
+A DIY 4×8 coop runs $300–500 in materials; a comparable prefab runs $600–1500 retail with ~4 hours of assembly.
+Below the $800 prefab tier, build quality drops sharply (undersized vent, thin plywood, staples instead of screws) — that's where DIY wins decisively.
 Above $1000, prefab is a reasonable time-saver.

 FactorBuild (DIY)Buy (prefab)